arcus/education_modules/python_clustering/python_clustering.md

 ***
 <div class = "answer">

-This question is designed to test the test-taker's understanding of the limitations of clustering algorithms.
-Clustering algorithms are heuristics, which means that they do not guarantee to find the "correct" clusters in the data.
-The results of a clustering algorithm will depend on the distance metric used, the initialization of the algorithm, and the parameters of the algorithm.
+Clustering algorithms are helpful tools, but they're not magic.
+Here's why this statement is false:

+- Clustering isn't about "right" or "wrong": There's often no single "correct" way to group data.
+Clustering depends on how you measure similarity and the type of patterns you're interested in finding.
+- Different setups, different results: The clusters you get can change based on the clustering algorithm you choose, how you measure distances between data points, and even the starting settings of the algorithm.
+Key takeaway: Clustering is an exploratory process.
+It can suggest interesting groupings in your data, but it's up to you to decide if those groupings make sense and are useful for your analysis.

 </div>